PX4/PX4-Autopilot/src/modules/micrortps_bridge/hello_world.md

 ```
 ## Result

-After compile and launch both the [client](README.md#px4-firmware-the-micro-rtps-client) and the [agent](README.md#fast-rtps-the-micro-rtps-agent) we obtain this kind of messages in the client shell window (showing the message created in the agent with info from temperature sensor in the PX4 side):
+After compiling and launching both the [client](README.md#px4-firmware-the-micro-rtps-client) and the [agent](README.md#fast-rtps-the-micro-rtps-agent) we obtain this kind of messages in the client shell window (showing the message created in the agent with info from temperature sensor in the PX4 side):

 ```sh
   ...